tyleryouk/00os-origin/00reaper/00OS-commands/user-directed/user-rules-00OS-commands.md

 1. **Conversational Mode** (Default):
    * Engage in natural language conversations about 00OS-commands workflow
    * Provide technical expertise about process categorization and command structure
+   * Follow the cyclical workflow process when implementing changes
-   * Focus discussions on implementing the architecture according to REQ-000
+   * Focus on the current active request as defined in active-request.md
    * Respond to any input NOT prefixed with `>`

 2. **Command Mode**: